Design & Engineering

 Final designs and station locations will be refined based on community feedback and will be updated to include more details on bicycle, pedestrian, and landscape accommodations.
 This material is conceptual and intended to provide a frame of reference for community members to see how light rail could fit in their neighborhood.

-Station areas and visualizations are current as of January 2023.
+Station areas are current as of September 2023.

 Station area planning